Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: STL Robustness Formulas as Computation Graphs

 A computation graph is a directed graph where the nodes correspond to operations or variables.
-Variable values are passed through the nodes, and the outputs can feed into other nodes.
-When the operations are differentiable, we can back-propagate through the computation graph and obtain gradients with respect to any variable inside the computation graph.
-This is the underlying mechanism behind automatic differentiation software packages which are designed to make back-propagation computationally efficient.
+Variable values are passed through operation nodes, and the outputs can feed into other nodes and so forth.
+For example, the computation graph of the mathematical operation $z = w(x + y)$ is illustrated in Figure~\ref{fig:computation graph example} where $x$, $y$, and $w$ are inputs into the graph, $+$ and $\times$ are mathematical operations, and $z$ is the output.

+When the operations are differentiable, we can leverage the chain rule and therefore backpropagate through the computation graph to obtain derivatives of the output with respect to any variable that the output depends on.